Join Our High Demand, CACREP Accredited Mental Health Counseling Program

 - Our Master’s Degree Program may help prepare you for the Licensing Board Exam.

-- Flexible learning choice for Adult Students working full-time.
+- Flexible learning choice for Adult Students.

 - Personalized and individual support for your education, which may enable you to get more from your studies.